DiegoSalazar/auth_hmac/README.md

                    request-uri;
 ```

 Where Content-Type, Content-MD5 and Date are all taken from the headers of the request.
 If Content-Type or Content-MD5 are not present, they are substituted with an empty string.
-If Date is not present it is added to the request headers with the value +Time.now.httpdate+.  +request-uri+ is the path component of the request, without any query string, i.e. everything up to the ?.
+If Date is not present it is added to the request headers with the value ```Time.now.httpdate```.  ```request-uri``` is the path component of the request, without any query string, i.e. everything up to the ?.

 This string is then used with the secret to generate a SHA1 HMAC using the following:
 ```ruby